 The lantana plant, a bright, sun-loving plant producing flowers in abundance and rewarding you with lots of color.
 Mastering lantana care is not difficult.
 Made to order for any bright patio with lots of sun.
 Lantana’s are basically tropical plants requiring lots of warmth.

 Plant them in your outdoor garden as soon as all danger of frost is past.
-In warm areas where frost seldom if ever occurs, the lantana plant can grow all year in the garden.
-Where they will bloom constantly, needing only occasional trimming.
+In warm areas where frost seldom if ever occurs, the lantana’s can grow all year in the garden.
+Where they will flower constantly, needing only occasional trimming.

 Lantana Plants Verbena Relatives

 Lantanas belong to the verbena family.
-They grow much taller than the well-known annual verbena, but the small clusters of tubular flowers are similar, and they bloom as freely.
-The flowers come in red, orange, yellow, white, pink or lavender.
+They grow much taller than the well-known annual verbena, but the small clusters of tubular flowers look similar, and they bloom as freely.
+Lantana flowers come in red, orange, yellow, white, pink or lavender.

 One variety with yellow blossoms turns orange as they age and creates striking bicolor effect.